-Work continues to progress for the POL 'Partial Buy-out'.
+Work continues to progress the POL Section Partial Buy-out.

 Cyber resilience remains a key area of risk for pension schemes and we continue to develop our strategy and contingency plans in this area.
-The cyber incident in the main sponsor, Royal Mail, in January 2023, whilst thankfully not impacting the Plan, is a prime example of why the

-Trustee and Plan needs to be prepared.
-Similarly, we continue to develop our strategies in relation to ESG and decision making, with a view to enhancing the sustainable long term expected returns.
-Engagement with the Plan's investment managers will be a key tool in driving change and ensuring the Plan remains a responsible long-term investor.
-We are now on the second iteration of our TCFD report, the first of which pleasingly has received positive feedback from stakeholders.
+Similarly, we continue to develop our strategies in relation to ESG, with a view to enhancing the sustainable long term expected returns.
+Engagement with the Plan's investment managers continues to be a key tool in driving change and ensuring the Plan remains a responsible long-term investor.